bcrowell/election/README.md

 Data file and sources of data
 =============================

-Per-state data are in the file data.csv.
-States that don't appear in the file are considered totally safe for one party, and are accounted for in the variables safe_d and safe_r in the code.
+Per-state data are in the files data.csv and polls.csv.
+States that don't appear in data.csv are considered totally safe for one party, and are accounted for in the variables safe_d and safe_r in the code.
 If putting a state in or taking one out, these two variables need to be adjusted, or an error will result because the code detects